Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Experimental setup

 \subsection{Cross-subject mental workload classification}

-In addition to analyzing the estimated cross-subject conditional and marginal shift for our mental workload assessment task, we also evaluate the cross-subject classification performance.
+In addition to analyzing the estimated cross-subject conditional and marginal shift for a mental workload assessment task, we also evaluate the cross-subject classification performance in this scenario.
 For that, we consider a leave-one-subject-out (LOSO) cross-validation scheme and train a different classifier per subject not included in the training set.
-Using this approach, we set our problem as multi-source domain adaptation, in which there are $M-1$ source domains corresponding to the subjects included in the training set, and one target domain corresponding to the subject left out as the test set.
+Using this approach, we set our problem as a single-source single-target domain adaptation, where the source domain corresponds to the data of the all subjects pooled together, and the target domain corresponding to the subject left out as the test set.
+Although this is the setting considered in the experiments, we did not apply any domain adaptation scheme when learning classifiers since our objective in this work is to investigate distributional shifts and their relationship with out-of-distribution generalization.